mikew1/color-averaging/README.md

-The may ways to use recursion tend to map well to a broadly equivalent range of generated shapes and forms, making this a nice pairing for exploration.
+Recursion and graphics make a nice pairing for exploration.

+For recursion, it makes the algorithm visible.

+For graphics, it lets you generate complex shapes from a tiny foundation.

 # Running the code